Smax1988/Tic-Tac-Toe/README.md

 ```

 ## Usage
-Import TicTacToe from 'ttt-game' and call the initialize method within your JavaScript code:
+Import TicTacToe from 'ttt-game' and call the initialize method within a document ready:

 ```javascript
 import TicTacToe from 'ttt-game';